ByteNirush/Electricity-Bill-System-Group-17/README.md

 <h1> Project Overview </h1>
-The Electricity Bill System is a comprehensive software solution designed to automate and streamline the electricity billing process.
-Developed by Group 17, this system provides an efficient way to manage customer data, meter readings, bill generation, payment processing, and reporting.
+<p> The Electricity Bill System is a comprehensive software solution designed to automate and streamline the electricity billing process.
+Developed by Group 17, this system provides an efficient way to manage customer data, meter readings, bill generation, payment processing, and reporting. </p>

 <h2> Features:</h2>